prasen4/Jump-Scheduling-App/README.md

 # Scheduler - Meeting Scheduling Tool

-A powerful scheduling tool for advisors to meet with their clients, built with Next.js, TypeScript, and Tailwind CSS.
+A scheduling tool for advisors to meet with their clients, built with Next.js, TypeScript, and Tailwind CSS.

 ## Features